alt3/Docusaurus.Powershell/docusaurus/docs/usage.md

 1. Adding the Docusaurus website skeleton
 2. Generating Get-Help documentation in `.mdx` file format

+> **Note**: a fully functioning demo website will be produced
+> by following the steps below.
+Simply create an empty project
+> folder and open a Powershell so you can copy-paste the commands.

 ## Adding Docusaurus

 Add the Docusaurus skeleton by running the following